 by Maya Sabatello

-About Maya Sabatello
+about Maya Sabatello

 Maya Sabatello is a Postdoctoral Research Fellow at Columbia University’s Center on Research of Ethical, Legal, and Social Implications of Psychiatric, Neurologic and Behavioral Genetics.
 A lawyer with a PhD in political science, she previously litigated cases of medical malpractice and has worked as a legal adviser to national and international nongovernmental organizations to promote health-related human rights.
 As a Permanent Representative for a nongovernmental organization at the United Nations, she participated in the drafting of the Convention on the Rights of Persons with Disabilities.